Consistent energy-momentum trace couplings of fluids: SCHUTZ'S VELOCITY POTENTIALS APPROACH

 We can immediately see from Eqs.~\eqref{delta_alpha} and~\eqref{delta_theta} that $U^\nu \beta_{,\nu}=0$ and $U^\nu s_{,\nu}=0$.
 Further, by comparing these equations with the ones obtained by Schutz~\cite{Schutz:1970}, we are tempted to redefine the parameter $n$ from $n=\partial p/\partial \upmu$ to be

 then we find from Eq.~\eqref{delta_phi} that $\partial_\nu \big(nU^\nu\big)=0$.
-Using this relation and the product rule in Eqs.~\eqref{delta_beta} and~\eqref{delta_s} allows us to write the equations of motion as:
+Using this relation and the product rule in Eqs.~\eqref{delta_beta} and~\eqref{delta_s} allows us to write the equations of motion as

-The equations of motion~\eqref{Schutz_delta_alpha}--\eqref{Schutz_delta_phi} now match the expected result found by Schutz \cite{Schutz:1970} with the new definition of $n$ in Eq.~\eqref{Schutz_n}.
-We see, however, that the entropy variation $\delta s$ leads to an additional term $(2\kappa)^{-1} f_T \partial T/\partial s$ which is a result of the non-minimal coupling between curvature and the matter trace.
-In fact, even the factor $n$ in Eq.~\eqref{Schutz_delta_phi}, which ensures the conservation of the particle number now depends on the non-minimal coupling between $R$ and $T$.
-Those effects will be discussed in more detail in Section~\ref{Schutz Thermodynamic quantities} and Section~\ref{sec_implications}.
+The equations of motion~\eqref{Schutz_delta_alpha}-\eqref{Schutz_delta_phi} now match the expected result found by Schutz \cite{Schutz:1970} with the new definition of $n$ in Eq.~\eqref{Schutz_n}.
+We see, however, that the entropy variation $\delta s$ leads to an additional term $(2\kappa)^{-1} f_T \partial T/\partial s$ which is a result of the nonminimal coupling between curvature and the matter trace.
+In fact, even the factor $n$ in Eq.~\eqref{Schutz_delta_phi} which ensures the conservation of the particle number now depends on the nonminimal coupling between $R$ and $T$.
+Those effects will be discussed in more detail in Secs.~\ref{Schutz Thermodynamic quantities} and~\ref{sec_implications}.